SMTG-Bham/AmorphGen/docs/guides/pipeline.md

-# Melt-and-quench pipeline
+# Melt-and-quench (MQ) pipeline

-The melt-and-quench pipeline is a 7-stage molecular dynamics workflow that transforms a crystalline input into a realistic amorphous structure.
+The melt-and-quench pipeline is a 7-stage molecular dynamics workflow that transforms a crystalline input into an amorphous structure.

 ## Overview